 Back when I was a freshman attending a rather large state university in Austin, Texas, I ran into quite a few students (relatively speaking) from the state of New York.
 They told me that they were attending college in Texas because our out-of-state tuition was cheaper than their in-state tuition.
 I only saw them that one year because the following year, the legislature raised out-of-state tuition and Texas was no longer as appealing to New Yorkers as it once was.

-Given that there are now 27 state colleges that have a total cost of attendance over $30,000 for in-state students, I’ve decided to increase my cut-off for “low-cost” out-of-state total costs to $32,000.
-There are 200 public universities with out-of-state total costs below this level.
+Given that there are now 53 state colleges that have a total cost of attendance over $30,000 for in-state students, I’ve decided to increase my cut-off for “low-cost” out-of-state total costs to $32,000.
+There are 190 public universities with out-of-state total costs below this level.
 A total of 66 have prices under $25,000 for non-residents.

-States with the most public colleges with the lowest total cost of attendance
+States with the most public colleges with the cheapest cost of attendance

-Texas has the most colleges with a total cost of attendance of $32,000 or less with 15 schools.
-Georgia had 14 followed by Wisconsin and Oklahoma with 11 each.
-Of schools with a total cost of attendance (out-of-state tuition and living expenses) less than $32,000, only 26 qualified as 50-50 schools.
+Of schools with a total cost of attendance (out-of-state tuition and living expenses) less than $32,000, only 28 qualified as 50-50 schools.
 These are schools that accept at least 50% of students and have at least a 50% graduation rate.
 Wisconsin has 5 of them and Massachusetts, Minnesota, Missouri, and Pennsylvania have 3 each.
 A total of 31% of all the schools have at least a 40% five-year graduation rate.